Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_amg_and_streamlit_on_real-time_dashboarding/getting_started_with_amg_and_streamlit_on_real-time_dashboarding.md

 ![](assets/grafana-ds-1.png)

 In the search box, type in Snowflake, and the Snowflake plugin appears.
-Click on it.
+Select it.

 ![](assets/grafana-ds-2.png)

 Type in the name for your source, e.g., `Snowflake` and the connection info such as your Snowflake account locator, its AWS region, username `streaming_user` and password `Test1234567`.
-For Environment, type in the role `msk_streaming_rl`, warehouse `msk_streaming_wh`, database `msk_streaming_db` and schema `msk_streaming_schema` you used in the quickstarts for [Snowpipe Streaming and Amazon MSK](https://quickstarts.snowflake.com/guide/getting_started_with_snowpipe_streaming_aws_msk/index.html?index=..%2F..index#0)  Leave the remaining options as default and click ‘Save & test’.
+For Environment, type in the role `msk_streaming_rl`, warehouse `msk_streaming_wh`, database `msk_streaming_db` and schema `msk_streaming_schema` you used in the quickstarts for [Snowpipe Streaming and Amazon MSK](https://quickstarts.snowflake.com/guide/getting_started_with_snowpipe_streaming_aws_msk/index.html?index=..%2F..index#0).
+Leave the remaining options as default and click ‘Save & test’.
 You will see the ‘Data source is working’ sign when it is done.
 If you are not sure about the Snowflake account locator, please run the following query in Snowflake to get it:

 ```commandline